sassoftware/devsascom-rest-api-samples/DecisionManagement/modelManagement.md

 These parameters are used in the bootstrap configuration for the Model Management API service.
 The result is an RSS feed https://communities.sas.com/plugins/custom/sasinstitute/sasinstitute/featured-rss

-version 11, last updated on 21 March 2024
+version 11, last updated on 29 October, 2024